 Many Nevada community colleges and literacy agencies offer HSE preparation classes, including TMCC's Adult Basic Education HSE Preparation Program.
 If you prefer to study on your own, books are available at bookstores and your local library.
 Practice tests and other resources are available on the internet.
-Public television stations (PBS) also offer HSE classes on television, although many of these are given in early morning hours and you may wish to tape them for viewing at your convenience.

 The GED has four test subsections: